The best date that didn’t end with a goodbye kiss

 I proceeded to walk into the tiny shop of the garden center where I spent over an hour just walking around, looking at everything while sipping my favourite hot beverage.
 I had no timeline.
 I wasn’t in a rush.
 I had given myself permission to take it slow just as I would at the beginning stage of any new relationship.

 It was THE best date that I had ever been on.
-While on my date, I almost started crying because it had been so long since I had felt connected to myself and spent time doing something that I love.
+While on my date, I almost started crying because it had been so long since I had felt connected with myself and spent time doing something that I love.
+My life had been about responsibility for so long and I had lost sight of joy, fun and play.

 I’ve scheduled more date nights exploring the travel section of a book store, again with that hot little drink in hand.
 I’ve lit candles, sat in my favourite chair at home and spent time with my sketch pad.
 With soft music playing in the background, I’ve allowed myself to write a list of creative things I’d like to change in my home.
 I went to a movie… by myself… and loved it!